ArianitLikaj7/OOP-Exercise/README.md

 # OOP-Exercise
-There are some simple OOP exercise
+There are some OOP exercise